Zetrayo/holbertonschool-printf/README.md

 _printf is a project for Holberton School which imitates the "printf()" function found in the "stdio.h" library.

-_printf allows users to print a variety of variables on their terminal.
+_printf allows users to print a variety of characters and variables on their terminal.

 ## Project Tests